mui/mui-x/docs/data/data-grid/editing/editing.md

   });
   ```

-### Control cell editability
+### Disable editing in specific cells within a row

 The `editable` property controls which cells are editable at the column level.
-To give flexibility, the `isCellEditable` callback prop allows to go further and define which cells are editable in each row.
+To give flexibility, the `isCellEditable` callback prop allows to define which cells are editable in each row.
 It is called with a [`GridCellParams`](/api/data-grid/grid-cell-params/) object and must return `true` if the cell is editable, or `false` if not.

 In the following demo, only the rows with an even `Age` value are editable.